Australian water dragon

-The Gippsland Water Dragon is generally the more southern of the two species and the more cold adapted and heat sensitive.
+The Gippsland water dragon is generally the more southern of the two subspecies and the more cold adapted and heat sensitive.

-Visually distinguishing the Gippsland Water Dragon from the Eastern Water Dragon is relatively easy, as long as their skin is reasonably clean and not stained from the water, as identification of the two subspecies depends largely on observable differences in colours and patterns.
+Visually distinguishing the Gippsland water dragon from the Eastern water dragon is relatively easy, as long as their skin is reasonably clean and not stained from the water, as identification of the two subspecies depends largely on observable differences in colours and patterns.

-The Gippsland Water Dragon may be distinguished by its green-blue colour, especially during the breeding season, when this overall colouration is quite distinct.
-Another key difference is the absence of a prominent dark stripe behind the eye in the Gippsland Water Dragon, which is characteristic of the Eastern Water Dragon.
+The Gippsland water dragon may be distinguished by its green-blue colour, especially during the breeding season, when this overall colouration is quite distinct.
+Another key difference is the absence of a prominent dark stripe behind the eye in the Gippsland water dragon, which is characteristic of the Eastern water dragon.
 The gular region of the two subspecies is also quite different, with Intellagama l. howittii having orange-yellow streaked with darker striping, which is sometimes quite striking, particularly in mature males, whereas Intellagama l. lesueurii typically has a pale, unmarked throat that is sometimes immaculate white in mature males.
 The belly and chest of Intellagama l. howittii are also quite different to Intellagama l. lesueurii, usually being blackish green, especially in mature males, and the limbs are often quite dark, sometimes even black.
 Whereas in Intellagama l. lesueurii the chest and belly are usually bright to deep red, particularly in mature males.
-Intellagama l. lesueurii also have relatively strong dark transverse bars across the back, whereas these dark bars are often much reduced in the Gippsland Water Dragon.
+Intellagama l. lesueurii also have relatively strong dark transverse bars across the back, whereas these dark bars are often much reduced in the Gippsland water dragon.